matthewvannicola/premortem-ai/README.md

 ---

-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the [MIT License](./LICENSE).
+See the LICENSE file for details.

 ---